 A planning value range is the set of possible planning values for a planning variable.
 This set can be a discrete (for example row 1, 2, 3 or 4) or continuous (for example any double between 0.0 and 1.0).
+Continuous planning variables are currently undersupported and require the use of custom moves.

 There are several ways to define the value range of a planning variable with the @ValueRange annotation.